apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

-                                                                     configuration defines how offsets are handled. pollTimeout                              500                         The amount of time(in milliseconds) to wait in the "poll()" call of the conumer. https://kafka.apache.org/090/javadoc/org/apache/kafka/clients/consumer/KafkaConsumer.html#poll(long) kafka.consumer.auto.offset.reset         latest                      What to do when there is no initial offset in Kafka or if the current offset does not exist any more on the server
+                                                                     configuration defines how offsets are handled. pollTimeout                              500                         The amount of time(in milliseconds) to wait in the "poll()" call of the conumer. https://kafka.apache.org/090/javadoc/org/apache/kafka/clients/consumer/KafkaConsumer.html#poll(long) defaultPartitionId                       --                          Specifies a Kafka partition ID (integer) for all events in this channel to be sent to, unless overriden by ``partitionIdHeader``.
+By default, if this property is not set, events will be distributed by the Kafka Producer's partitioner - including by ``key`` if specified (or by a partitioner specified by ``kafka.partitioner.class``). partitionIdHeader                        --                          When set, the producer will take the value of the field named using the value of this property from the event header and send the message to the specified partition of the topic.
+If the value represents an invalid partition the event will not be accepted into the channel.
+If the header value is present then this setting overrides ``defaultPartitionId``. kafka.consumer.auto.offset.reset         latest                      What to do when there is no initial offset in Kafka or if the current offset does not exist any more on the server
                                                                      (e.g. because that data has been deleted):
                                                                      earliest: automatically reset the offset to the earliest offset